-Industrials boost Wall Street on renewed trade hopes
+Industrials, tech lead Wall Street gains on renewed trade hopes

 The Fed is expected to leave interest rates unchanged when it wraps up its two-day meeting on Wednesday and has forecast two more rate hikes by December.

-Still, the financial sector .SPSY fell 0.62 percent, with bank stocks the biggest drags on the S&P and the Dow.
+The financial sector .SPSY fell 0.48 percent, with bank stocks the biggest drags on the S&P and the Dow.

-Advancing issues outnumbered decliners for a 2.09-to-1 ratio on the NYSE and a 1.72-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.71-to-1 ratio on the NYSE and a 2.34-to-1 ratio on the Nasdaq.

 Reporting by Amy Caren Daniel in Bengaluru; Editing by Shounak Dasgupta